aashreyj/aashreyj/README.md

 ## Hi there! 👋
 My name is Aashrey Jain and I am a Backend Developer.
-I will be joining Oracle Server Technology as a Full-Time MTS soon!
+As a software developer at Oracle, I am a member of the DBaaS (Database as a Service) team and am involved in the complete life-cycle management of the service.
+The service that my team manages is critical, given the popularity of Oracle’s database offerings and the growing need to migrate workloads to the Cloud.
+With my team, I am responsible for using the Python SDK for OCI and applying Infrastructure-as-Code principles to perform the end-to-end automation of provisioning the underlying cloud infrastructure, as well as configuration and networking management for it, to support the requirements of Oracle’s cloud database customers.

-You can also find me on [LinkedIn.](https://www.linkedin.com/in/aashrey-jain-139950169)
+You can also find me on [LinkedIn.](https://www.linkedin.com/in/aashrey-jain)

 ## 🏫 Education
 🎒 Nath Valley School (2005 - 2015)